 5) Czech Republic Freelancer Visa (Zivno)

-The visa is targeted at freelance and remote workers, and people doing freelance contract work (like English teachers) looking to live in the country for longer periods of time.
+The visa is targeted at freelance and remote workers, as well as people doing freelance contract work (like English teachers) looking to live in the country for longer periods of time.
 It is more accessible than other visas as you need to make 5587 euros per year to be eligible.

 Note: You will be a licensed taxpayer and will need to be health insurance and social security in the Czech Republic.